felipetovarhenao/bell-tutorials/public/markdown/09_symbols.md

 ## Advantages of Using Symbols

-1. **Human Readability**: Symbols make your code more intuitive, as they allow for assigning meaningful labels to data.
+1. **Data Readability**: Symbols make your code more intuitive, as they allow for assigning meaningful labels to data.
 Later on, we'll learn how to use symbols for [accessing data](12_keys.md).

 2. **Debugging**: As we've seen in previous tutorials, using symbols helps you annotate data when debugging or inspecting complex code with the `print` function.